Generalized prolate spheroidal functions: algorithms and analysis: Mathematical and numerical preliminaries

 for $-1\le x\le 1$ and nonnegative integer $n$, where $P_n$ denotes the Legendre polynomial of degree $n$ and

 for all real $x$. \end{remark}

 \begin{remark} When $p=0$, Zernike polynomials take the form

-where $x_1=r\cos(\theta)$, $x_2=r\sin(\theta)$, and $N$ and $n$ are nonnegative integers. \end{remark} The following lemma, which can be found in, for example, \cite{abramowitz}, shows how Zernike polynomials are related to Jacobi polynomials. \begin{lemma} For all non-negative integers $N,n$,
+where $x_1=r\cos(\theta)$, $x_2=r\sin(\theta)$, and $N$ and $n$ are nonnegative integers.
+In this case, the spherical harmonics, $S_{N}^{\ell}$, of \eqref{6.10} are $\sin(N\theta), \cos(N\theta)$ where $\ell$ distinguishes $\sin$ from $\cos$.
+The term Zernike polynomials is often used to refer to the Zernike polynomials defined on the unit disk in $\R^2$, that is, with $p=0$.
+This is largely due to their use in optics communities \cite{born1999}.
+What we refer to as Zernike polynomials in this paper are their generalization to arbitrary dimension. \end{remark} The following lemma, which can be found in, for example, \cite{abramowitz}, shows how Zernike polynomials are related to Jacobi polynomials. \begin{lemma} For all non-negative integers $N,n$,

-where $0\le x\le 1$, and $P^{(\alpha,0)}_n$, $\alpha > -1$, is defined in (\ref{6.20}). \end{lemma}
+where $0\le r\le 1$, and $P^{(\alpha,0)}_n$, $\alpha > -1$, is defined in (\ref{6.20}). \end{lemma}

-\subsection{Numerical Evaluation of Zernike Polynomials}
+\subsection{Numerical evaluation of Zernike polynomials}

-In this section, we provide a stable recurrence relation (see Lemma \ref{lem755}) that can be used to evaluate Zernike Polynomials.
+In this section, we provide a stable recurrence relation (see Lemma \ref{lem755}) that can be used to evaluate Zernike polynomials.

 The following lemma follows immediately from applying Lemma \ref{1040} to (\ref{230}). \begin{lemma} The polynomials $R_{N,n}$, defined in (\ref{6.20}) satisfy the recurrence relation